-Table 4: Daily mobile broadband data statistics and an estimate from ITU-R M.2072.
+Table 4.
+Daily mobile broadband data statistics and an estimate from ITU-R M.2072.

 The above figure reveals that the previous forecasts made prior 2007 greatly underestimated the mobile data traffic.
 This is one reason, why the forecasts should be reviewed with due consideration of current facts and trends.